Skip to main content

 2. Don.
 O. Brush and Bo.
 O. Almroth, Buckling of Bars, Plates and Shells.

-This page titled 10: Buckling of Plates and Sections is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tomasz Wierzbicki (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10: Buckling of Plates and Sections is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tomasz Wierzbicki (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.